Parity Pipeline

 Synopsis

-Laila is an Indian-American woman who has recently moved to the UK to live with her grandfather, SANTOKH, after the sudden death of her mother.
-The two struggle to connect over their shared grief; Laila acts out while Santokh refuses to talk about his daughter.
+Laila is a British-Indian woman who has recently moved back in with her father, SANTOKH, after the sudden death of her mother.
+The two struggle to connect over their shared grief; Laila acts out, while Santokh refuses to talk about his wife.

-In an attempt to start anew, Laila has started working as a K-1 immigration officer at the US embassy, where she determines if married green card applicants are truly in love.
+Laila works as a K-1 immigration officer at the US Embassy, where she determines if married green card applicants are truly in love.
+She meets a couple, VICTORIA AND HASHEM, who are applying for Hashem's US Visa.
+Though their marriage seems legitimate, Laila doesn't seem convinced.

-But then, one night, suddenly and without warning, Laila finds out that Omar, this man she has just started seeing, has died in a horrific car accident.
+But then, one night, suddenly and without warning, Oliver dies in a horrific car accident.

 Bio

 Anu Valia is a writer/director whose roots are in India and Indiana.
-A graduate of NYU's Tisch School of the Arts, Anu's award-winning short films have screened around the world.
-Her short film, LUCIA, BEFORE AND AFTER premiered at the 2017 Sundance Film Festival and was awarded the Short Film Jury Award for US Fiction.
+A graduate of NYU's Tisch School of the Arts, Anu's work has screened around the world.
+Her short film, LUCIA, BEFORE AND AFTER won the US Fiction Award at the Sundance Film Festival in 2017.

 Credits